 An unclassified professional staff member may request a hearing in accordance with the unclassified professional staff conflict resolution procedures specified in the Handbook for Faculty and Other Unclassified Staff.
 (See University Senate Rules and Regulations 6.4.15.)

 University Support Staff Employee

-A University Support Staff employee who is not serving an initial probationary period and who has been suspended, demoted or dismissed as a result of a finding of violation of the university's policies prohibiting sexual misconduct, harassment, discrimination and retaliation may appeal the sanction to the University Disciplinary Action Hearing Board in accordance with the procedures set forth in the University Support Staff Handbook.
+A University Support Staff employee who is not serving an initial probationary period and who has been suspended, demoted or dismissed as a result of a finding of violation of the university's policies prohibiting sexual misconduct, harassment, discrimination and retaliation may appeal the sanction to the University Disciplinary Action Hearing Board in accordance with the procedures set forth by KU Human Resource Management.